 Number of Authorized Shares.
-Our Certificate of Incorporation authorizes the issuance of 1,000,000 shares of common stock divided into 600,000,000 shares of Class A common stock, par value \$0.01 per share ("Class A Common Stock"), and 400,000,000 shares of Class B common stock, par value \$0.01 per share ("Class B Common Stock"), and 400,000,000 shares of Class B common stock, par value \$0.01 per share ("Class B Common Stock"), are also authorized under our Certificate of Incorporation.
+Our Certificate of Incorporation authorizes the issuance of 1,000,000 shares of common stock divided into 600,000,000 shares of Class A common stock, par value \$0.01 per share ("Class A Common Stock"), and 400,000,000 shares of Class B common stock, par value \$0.01 per share ("Class B Common Stock") and, together with the Class A Common Stock, our "Common Stock").
+An additional 50,000,000 shares of preferred stock, par value \$0.01 per share ("Preferred Stock"), are also authorized under our Certificate of Incorporation.
 Only the shares of Class A Common Stock are registered under Section 12 of the Securities Exchange Act, as amended.
 Except as otherwise provided in our Certificate of Incorporation, Shares of Class A Common Stock and Class B Common Stock have identical rights and privileges.